-As a Modern Languages student from the UK, I recently joined Lodgis for a six-month internship in the marketing department — to assist with, amongst other things, the creation and translation of web content.
+As a Modern Languages student from the UK, I recently joined Lodgis for a six-month internship in the marketing department to assist with the creation and translation of web content.

-Coming from London I am, of course, familiar with life in a buzzing cosmopolitan capital.
-But there is something special about the city of light: a plethora of cultural faces together with a strong sense of tradition gives it a unique identity, where ethnic diversity ethnic is celebrated and contributes to the cultural richness of the capital.
+Coming from London, I am, of course, familiar with life in a buzzing cosmopolitan capital.
+But there is something special about the city of light: a plethora of cultural faces together with a strong sense of tradition gives it a unique identity, and different communities contribute to the cultural richness of the capital.

 This first thing I have realized since moving to Paris is that the city has layers beneath its face as a tourist destination.
 I’m now getting to know a magical city that’s filled with temporary exhibitions, obscure passage ways and local boutiques.

 I’ve found living more like real Parisians to be a rewarding experience.
 Instead of extortionate restaurants, I can buy my food from the local markets, butchers, fromageries and eat for a fraction of the cost.
 Rather than the all-too-frequent emergency Uber, I can use the Metro as much as I like with my Navigo Pass or hire a bike from one of Paris’ 1200 Vélib stations.
 On the other hand, Paris is a much smaller city than you might think, and can easily be crossed on foot.
 For example, I can walk to work each morning from Montmartre (Northern Paris, 18th arrondissement) to Bourse (Central Paris, 2nd arrondissement) in less than 20 minutes!